akashpawar6474/DSA-/README.md

 168. House Robber => VIMP dp problem(174th problem of sde sheet)
 169. Complement of Base 10 Integer => brute force bit manipulation problem
 170. Triangle => this is classic dp problem and one of my favourite
+171. The kth Factor of n => very beautiful problem involves concept of converting linear solution to sqrt one using one observation
+172.